python/cpython/Lib/idlelib/idle_test/README.txt

 option is needed in xyx.py files when an htest follows.

-The following command lines also run all test methods, including gui tests, in test_xyz.py.
+The following command lines also run all test methods, including GUI tests, in test_xyz.py.
 (Both '-m idlelib' and '-m idlelib.idle' start Idle and so cannot run tests.)

 python -m idlelib.xyz